lukso-network/docs/docs/learn/expert-guides/key-manager/grant-permissions.md

 :::note Requirements

+To follow this guide, you must have a Universal Profile and related controller.
 If you don't have a Universal Profile yet, please follow our previous guide to [**Create a Universal Profile**](../universal-profile/create-profile.md).
-To follow this guide, you must have a Universal Profile and related controller with the [`ADDCONTROLLER`](../../../standards/universal-profile/lsp6-key-manager#permissions) permission.

 :::